 How I Thought Of Chickpea Chocolate Clusters

 Our 10-pound Pomeranian hurt his back this week, and he is typically super cheerful, but when he has a hurt, he becomes very moody and sadly quiet as though his world is ending.
 Poor thing.

 Now this back issue is probably pretty painful, so we are all having to take turns babysitting him when it occurs.
 Hand-feeding him, handing him his water bowl, coaxing him with cucumbers, putting back his heating pad when he walks off with it, dragging it behind him.

-So I immediately thought “chocolate”.
+So I immediately thought "chocolate". (for ME, never the dog!)
 Perfect nutritious energizer.
 But I also needed protein.

 Oh sure, I know I took a detour earlier to use white beans instead of chickpeas in some conventional recipes.
 But that doesn't mean I've cooled to chickpea qualities - never!
 I love the protein and fiber that they deliver.